kvetinski/ip-addr-counter-go/readme.md

-Below is an example of a README.md file for your application:

----

 # Unique IP Counter

 A fast and efficient Go application that counts the number of unique IPv4 addresses from a file using memory-mapped I/O and an atomic bitset.
 The application is optimized for large files (potentially gigabytes in size) and leverages concurrency to maximize performance.